Know before you go

 Grazing animalsCattle at times

-A path leads from the car parking area to the open mire (1 km/0.6 miles return trip) with information boards along the route.
+A path leads from the car parking area to the open mire (1km/0.6 miles return trip) with information boards along the route.
 The path is fairly level and involves sections of boardwalk, wood-chip and unsurfaced path.

 When to visit

-Opening timesOpen at all times.
+Opening timesOpen all year round